 The drawings include works by Italian masters such as Domenico Ghirlandaio, Raphael, Giulio Romano, and Annibale Carracci.
 Northern European artists are represented by Dürer, Hendrik Goltzius, Rubens, Rembrandt, and Anthony van Dyck, among others.
 The French drawings begin with Francesco Primaticcio and practitioners of the Fountainebleau school and include works by Jacques Callot and Nicholas Poussin, as well as Count Tessin’s French contemporaries, Boucher, Chardin, and Watteau.

-Treasures from the Nationalmuseum of Sweden: The Collections of Count Tessin is made possible by a lead gift from the Michel David-Weill Foundation, major funding from The Gilbert and Ildiko Butler Family Foundation and the Jerome L. Greene Foundation, and generous support from the Johansson Family Foundation, Katharine J. Rayner, the Barbro Osher Pro Suecia Foundation, and the Christian Humann Foundation.
+Treasures from the Nationalmuseum of Sweden: The Collections of Count Tessin is made possible by a lead gift from the Michel David-Weill Foundation, major funding from The Gilbert and Ildiko Butler Family Foundation and the Jerome L. Greene Foundation, and generous support from the Johansson Family Foundation, Katharine J. Rayner, the Christian Humann Foundation, the Barbro Osher Pro Suecia Foundation, and The American-Scandinavian Foundation.

 Tuesday through Sunday, February 23 through May 14, 2017, 2 pm.